Sources of Hallucination by Large Language Models on Inference Tasks: Experimental Design

 \subsection{Dataset Transformations}

-\paragraph{The standard inference task $I$} is presented by the Levy/Holt NLI dataset, in which the answer is determinable using only general language inference of predicates and their attributes.
-As a task over sentences, each sample sentence also contains entity arguments.
+\paragraph{The Standard Inference Task ($I$)} is on original NLI datasets, in which entailment is determinable by using general language inference on sentences.
+In Levy/Holt, it is determinable just by predicates.

-We define three dataset transformations designed to remove aspects of information from original samples.
-We study the change in model behavior as targeted information is removed.
-We define three new transformed tasks: randomized premise predicate $I_{RP}$, type-arguments $I_{TA}$, and type-constrained randomized arguments $I_{RA}$.
+We define three dataset transformations to study the change in model responses as targeted information is removed.
+These are the randomized premise predicate setting $I_{RandPrem}$, and two argument transformations: generic arguments $I^{GenArg}$, and type-constrained randomized arguments $I^{RandArg}$.

-Each transformation involves first identifying the types of entities in statements in order to constrain replacements in a natural way which is purposefully meaning-preserving or -destructive.
-To type the entities in each statement, we derive their FIGER type \cite{ling-figer} such as ``person,'' ``location,'' ``organization,'' etc. This is done using an entity linker \cite{nguyen-aida-light} which identifies an entity's Freebase ID \cite{bollacker-freebase}, from which we obtain a type $t \in \mathcal{T}$ among the 48 FIGER types + 1 default type ``thing'' used in failure cases.
+Transformations involve first identifying the types of entities in statements, in order to constrain entity or predicate replacements.
+We type each entity with one of the 48 FIGER types \cite{ling-figer}, such as ``person,'' ``location,'' etc. First, an entity linker \cite{Nguyen2014AIDAlightHN} identifies the Freebase ID \cite{bollacker-freebase} for an entity, from which we then obtain its FIGER type; we assign a default type ``thing'' in failure cases.

-\paragraph{The random premise task $I_{RP}$} replaces the original premise predicate with a random predicate, while maintaining the same entity arguments.
-This test is designed to break the link between the premise and hypothesis, since a randomly sampled premise predicate is very unlikely to entail the hypothesis in all cases.
-We aim to test model sensitivity when entities remain the same, but the predicates are no longer semantically related.
+\paragraph{The Random Premise Task ($I_{RandPrem}$)} replaces the original premise predicate with a random predicate, while maintaining the same entity arguments.
+This manipulation produces a dataset in which all samples are labeled \texttt{No-Entail}, since two randomly paired predicates are very unlikely to be related by entailment.
+Thus, positive decisions by the model are false positive hallucinations.\footnote{We manually inspected the generated random premise entries for the Levy/Holt dataset to verify this: we found 86.6\% of entries are successfully non-entailing, 3.8\% undecided cases, and only 9.6\% are unintended true entailments.}

-To maintain naturalness and grammaticality, we insert a new predicate that satisfies the same entity type-constraints as the old one: the replacement should have argument slots of the same types as the original premise.
+To maintain naturalness and grammaticality, we constrain a new predicate to have argument slots of the same types as the original premise.
 For example, ``[medicine] is indicated for patients with [disease]'' is swapped for ``[medicine] does not cure [disease]''.
-We map the entities to their respective slots between the original premise and the replacement. $I_{RP}$ is a good test of generalizing language understanding since new strings are created which we assume the model has not seen before in training.
-An example is shown in Table~\ref{tab:new_premises}.
+We source candidates from dev set premises satisfying the target type-constraints, and sample uniform randomly.
+We map the original entities to their respective slots in the new premise.
+Examples are shown in Table~\ref{tab:new_premises}. $I_{RandPrem}$ is a good test of model reliance on propositional memory, since we prevent entailments while maintaining the attestedness of conclusions (hypotheses).